 - National Assessment Collaboration Examination (NAC-OSCE) This exam and the MCCEE are only taken by IMGs.
 It is an objective structured clinical examination (OSCE) that includes a series of stations where you are presented with typical clinical scenarios and the patients are actors.
 Current cost $2,470

-- When you have these three exams underneath your belt, the next step is to apply for residency.
+- When you have these two exams underneath your belt, the next step is to apply for residency.
 This is done through the Canadian Resident Matching Service (CaRMS).
-Take note that even though you are applying through CARMS, each province and program has their eligibility criteria and requirements.
+Take note that even though you are applying through CaRMS, each province and program has their eligibility criteria and requirements.
 CaRMS provincial criteria

 - If your application is accepted by a program, you get selected for an interview.
 The more programs you apply for, the higher your chances of getting an interview.
 I hope!